mozilla/extension-workshop/src/content/documentation/themes/dynamic-themes.md

 ## Creating dynamic themes

-To create a dynamic theme, start by creating the [manifest.json]((https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json)) for a new browser extension and request the  "theme" [permission](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).
+To create a dynamic theme, start by creating the [manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json) for a new browser extension and request the  `theme` [permission](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).

- Next, you build a JSON object containing the same information you would use in a static theme’s manifest.json, Finally, pass the JSON object in a [theme.update()](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/theme/update) call.
+ Next, you build a JSON object containing the same information you would use in a static theme’s manifest.json, Finally, pass the JSON object in a [`theme.update()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/theme/update) call.

 For example, the following code, from the [dynamic theme example](https://github.com/mdn/webextensions-examples/tree/master/dynamic-theme) defines the content for the day and night elements of the dynamic theme: